Frequently Asked Questions

 What does Wheat Free dog food mean?

 Wheat is just one of a number of different cereals.
 The most common cereals include maize, barley, oats and wheat.
 Wheat free dog food means that it may contain other cereals, but does not contain any added wheat.
-Our Wonderfully Wheat Free dog foods contain barley and oats which have low GI (glycemic index) values which means they help to stabilise blood sugar levels and as a result give that fuller for longer feeling.
+Our Wonderfully Wheat Free dog foods contain barley and oats which have low GI (glycemic index) values which means they can help to stabilise blood sugar levels and as a result give that fuller for longer feeling.
 Importantly, neither barley nor oats contain any wheat gluten, which can often be the common cause of allergies in dogs.

 What does Grain Free dog food mean?

 Grain free dog food means that the product contains no added grains – therefore it does not contain any cereals such as barley, wheat, maize, rice or oats.
 Our Gloriously Grain Free dog foods all use potato as a base, which is an easily digestible source of slow release energy and contains no wheat gluten.
-It is perfect for dogs with sensitive tummies, those with cereal intolerances and a specific need to avoid grains, or purely if you would just prefer to feed your dog a grain free diet.
+It is perfect for dogs with sensitive tummies, those with cereal intolerances and a specific need to avoid grains, or simply if you would just prefer to feed your dog a grain free diet.

 My dog doesn’t need a wheat free or grain free diet.
 Can I still feed Laughing Dog food?